Table of Contents

 Estimation of Proportions Using Interval

-If several samples of multiple sizes are taken, it helps in the computation of the proportion of successes in each sample.
-In this case, there are several different answers which will be recorded from these different proportions.
-For this reason, sampling distributions are calculated.
-If it is to find out which one is the correct answer, the correct answer would be none of them.
+Taking several multiple-sized samples helps with computing the proportion of successes in each sample.
+In this case, there are several different answers to be recorded from these different proportions.
+Therefore, sampling distributions are calculated to find out which one is the correct answer.
+The correct answer would be none of them.

-The estimate of proportions using intervals is used to make a measure of results for an entire population using a range of reasonable values for the population proportion.
-It is assumed that the intervals capture the true value of the population parameter.
-This interval is known as the confidence interval, which helps in measuring a suitable and average value extracted from multiple samples of a whole population.
-The use of intervals helps in providing multiple values to estimate the population proportion.
+The estimate of proportions using intervals measures results for an entire population, using a range of reasonable values for the population proportion.
+It is assumed that the intervals capture the population parameter’s true value.
+This interval is known as the confidence interval, which helps measure a suitable and average value extracted from multiple samples of a whole population.
+Using intervals helps provide multiple values to estimate the population proportion.

 ƥ = 9/25